keycloak/keycloak-quickstarts/app-authz-uma-photoz/README.md

 Creating and Sharing Resources
 ----------

-Lest's first login as Alice (username: alice, password: alice).
+Let's first login as Alice (username: alice, password: alice).
 Once logged in, the `photoz` client app will display a simple page containing some links that can be used to display things like the RPT or the Access Token.
 While it is interesting to view the token contents, we will focus on the main functionality of the quickstart, which is managing albums.